ajirioghene165/LITA_Class_Documentation-1/README.md

 1. Data Cleaning
 2. For Analysis
 3. For Data Visualization

 SQL - Structured Query Language for Querying of Data
 - Gifthub for Portfolio Building

+### Data Cleaning and Preparation
+In the initial phase of the Data Cleaning and Preparation,we prepare the following action;
+1.Data Loading and Inspection
+2.Handling Missing variabless
+3.Data Cleaning and formatting

+### Exploratory Data Analysis
+EDA involved the exploring of the data to answer some questions

+### Data